Long Cooked Green Beans with Onions and Bacon (Using Frozen Green Beans)

-Green beans with onions and bacon is a perfectly delicious way to use frozen green beans.
-They cook a bit longer - 15 to 20 minutes - to create tender, flavorful beans that make a wonderful side dish for any meal.
+Cooked green beans with onions and bacon is such a delicious way to use frozen green beans.
+We cook them a bit longer than fresh, about 15 minutes, to create tender, flavorful beans that make a wonderful side dish for any meal.
+This is a simple recipe that will always surprise you with how good it is!

-This recipe for long-cooked green beans with onion and bacon is one of our family's favorite winter side dishes and I love that it uses our garden green beans that I freeze each year to use all winter long.
+This recipe for long cooked green beans with onion and bacon is one of our family’s favorite winter and spring side dishes.

-Although by "longer cooked" I just mean 15 minutes, lol.
-But that's longer than the 3-5 minutes fresh beans are cooked, so longer cooked, for sure.
+Although by long cooked I only mean 15 minutes!
+But that’s longer than the 3 to 5 minutes fresh beans are cooked, so these frozen beans are longer cooked, for sure.

-One of the site's most popular articles is how - and why - to freeze green beans without blanching them first.
+One of my most popular preserving how-tos is how – and why – to freeze green beans without blanching them first.

 I’m not surprised, since preserving green beans this way is super easy and results in a better product, in my opinion (and many others), even if it goes against the “expert” advice.